Zhjiaxing/Zhjiaxing.github.io/_pages/cv.md

   * **Used simulation tool:**   OpenSees (for simulation)

 ![Optima IM-EDP](http://Zhjiaxing.github.io/images/Fiber_beam_2d.jpg)
-<center> Fiber beam-based tunnel model.
-More details will be posted in an official release. </center>
+Fiber beam-based tunnel model.
+More details will be posted in an official release.

 * **Component-based Fragility Assessment for Segmental Tunnel Under Bidirectional Excitations**
   * A 3D fiber beam model is developed to simulate the seismic response of a staggered segmental tunnel under bidirectional excitations.
 Thereafter, its seismic fragility is evaluated at component and systematic levels using a component-based fragility framework, with incorporating the effect of soil condition and burial depths.